IshaanAdarsh/MedStream-Analytics/digital-twin/README.md

 Eclipse Ditto™ is a framework for providing the "Digital Twin" pattern for IoT applications in order to interact with IoT devices.
 That means that Ditto mirrors physical devices as digital representations in the cloud.

+## Digital Twin

+A digital twin is a virtual representation of an object or system that spans its lifecycle, is updated from real-time data, and uses simulation, machine learning and reasoning to help decision making

 ## Prerequisites

 - [Eclipse Ditto](https://www.eclipse.org/ditto/) installed and configured.